 Kimia Sedig, a student at Western University, only started having identity crises in her teens.
-She says this is because she did not understand the complexity of the world as a child.
+She says this is because she didn’t understand the complexity of the world as a child.

 “I was like, ‘I am Kimia, and that’s all there is to it,’” she says.

-It did not occur to her that her parents’ Jewish and Iranian cultures would have a significant impact on her identity.
+It didn’t occur to her that her parents’ Jewish and Iranian cultures would have a significant impact on her identity.

-As adults, simple personality identities do not cut it anymore.
+As adults, simple personality identities don’t cut it anymore.
 When Shakib Mohsin, a student at U of T, is asked where he is from, he feels answering “Canada” is insufficient.
 To those asking, he is different, and they are looking for classification.

 “It felt like you had to be a part of something that you didn’t really identify with,” Mohsin says.